 attribute, they will be ignored and replaced with the default map symbol.
 In case the value of a key-value pair is missing, Rspamd will insert the default symbol with a dynamic weight of 1.0

 .
-This weight is then multiplied by the metric score.
+This weight is then multiplied by the metric score (which is set by score

 If the symbol names are unknown/dynamic, you can use the option dynamic_symbols = true